Malivil/TTT-Randomat-20/README.md

 - Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event
 - Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script" and "That Doesn't Sound Right" events
 - Technofrood from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "They have a cave troll" event
-- Matt from Nanotekkit for the idea for the "Boo!" and "RISE FROM YOUR...
-Bees?" events
+- Matt from Nanotekkit for the idea for the "Boo!", "RISE FROM YOUR...
+Bees?", and "Smoke Signals" events
 - Shahad from Nanotekkit for the idea for the "Earthquake" event
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concept of events starting in secret
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event